 Added & Removed Parts

-The second sub-tab on the change order is where you work with parts that have been added to the sales order by a technician or project manager or have been removed from the Sales Order Product Manager.
+The second sub-tab on the change order is where you work with parts added to the sales order by a technician or project manager or removed from the Sales Order Product Manager.

 Added Parts are additions made by the technician out in the field.
 These could have either been requested of purchasing and warehouse staff or pulled directly out of truck stock.
 Each additional item will show the Item number, location of use, technician memo, quantity added, sales price, and serial number if it was entered.
 Parts on this list can also be added by project managers on the Project.

 Added parts are not automatically charged to the customer.
-They are simply documented here to make sure that they are addressed at some point prior to the completion of the job.
+Instead, they are documented here to make sure that they are addressed at some point before the completion of the job.
 You will need to decide what to do with each part using the Options button as described below.

 Each part listed will have one of the following notations:

-- A blue X this is the delete button where a project manager can delete the product that was added.
+- A blue X this is the delete button where a project manager can delete the added product.
 More on this later.